cnabio/cnab-spec/103-bundle-runtime.md

 - If a file is NOT specified in the `bundle.json`, and is not present, the run tool SHOULD NOT cause an error (though it MAY emit a warning)
 - If a file is present, but not correctly formatted, the run tool MAY cause a fatal error
 - If a file's permissions or metadata is incorrect, the run tool MAY try to remediate (e.g. run `chmod`), or MAY cause a fatal error
 - The run tool MAY modify credential files.
-Consequently, any runtime implementation MUST ensure that credentials changed inside of the invocation image will not result in modifications to the source.
+Consequently, any runtime implementation MUST ensure that credentials changed inside of an invocation image will not result in modifications to the source.

 ## <a name="relocation-mapping">Image Relocation</a>